1991 24 Hours of Le Mans: Finish and post-race

 Johnny Herbert did not make it to the podium with his team-mates.
 The stress and effort of the final two-hour stint (and not having slept anytime over the 24 hours) left him totally exhausted and dehydrated.
 He collapsed as he got out the car and had to be taken to the medical centre.

 Despite its trials, the winner of the Index of Energy Efficiency was the Sauber-Mercedes.
-The silver cars were consistently more fuel-efficient than their rivals – the #1 car was recording a consumption of 49.8 litres/100km compared to the Mazdas (52.6) or Jaguars (54.4).
+The silver cars were consistently more fuel-efficient than their rivals – the #1 car was recording a consumption of 49.8 litres/100 km compared to the Mazdas (52.6) or Jaguars (54.4).

 The decision by the FIA not to include rotary engines in their Group C handicapping had significantly helped Mazda.
 It gave them a higher power-to-weight ratio (760 bhp per tonne) compared to the Jaguars and Mercedes (730 bhp per tonne) and Porsche (720).
 The lighter weight also made it easier on their tyres and new carbon brakes, while the extra ballast compromised the Jaguar's performance.
 Having the talismanic Jacky Ickx as a consultant also contributed with his vast experience in endurance racing strategy.
 After all the time and investment by Nissan and Toyota over the past decade, it was Mazda, building on their recent success in IMSA, that became the first Japanese manufacturer to win overall at Le Mans, and likely the only rotary-engined car to do so.
 Such was the impact it had in Japan, that their television channels broke into their programming to show the final 8 hours of the race.

 In an unusual season, Rosberg and Dalmas retired from 7 of their races but won the other two, at Magny-Cours and Mexico City.
 Peugeot was beaten to the championship by Jaguar, and Teo Fabi also won the Drivers' Championship for Jaguar.

 Mercedes was planning to move into Formula 1, as was FISA's desire.
 However, even the biggest manufacturers had to focus resources and in December, the company closed its Sportscar program and withdrew from the World Championship.
 They followed Porsche, who had supplied Footwork in Formula 1 but chose not to start development of an engine for an SWC car.
 Ironically, Footwork abandoned the Porsche engine after Le Mans for the upcoming French Grand Prix, and reverted to the Ford-Cosworth for the rest of the season.
 Worse followed Brun Motorsport – their own entry, the Brun C91, entered the SWC from the next race at the Nürburgring.
 It was an expensive and unsuccessful enterprise, and following the failure of their EuroBrun Formula 1 team, spelled the end of the stalwart Porsche team and it was wound up at the end of the year.